virtualcitySYSTEMS/map-core/documentation/interaction.md

 The interactions concept is an abstraction layer handling [pointer events](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events) of the user interacting with the map and its content.
 The combination of mouse pointer keys, modification keys and event types is called `Interaction`.
 The [EventHandler](#event-handler) handles _ordered_ interactions within a chain and the `InteractionEvent` gets passed down from one event to the next in a specific order.
+Not all events are passed allong the interaction chain by the [EventHandler](#event-handler), if there is no geographical positon at the given event location, the [EnsurePositionInteraction](../src/interaction/ensurePositionInteraction.ts) will stop the event propagation
+(if, for some reason you would like to provide a custom position handling yourself, either add it _before_ the [EnsurePositionInteraction](../src/interaction/ensurePositionInteraction.ts)).

 ## Interaction types